Skip to main content

 4. Enter the default groups (there might be only one) as a comma-separated list in Glean.
 Only users in the provided product access groups will be able to see results in Glean.

-5. Click Create Webhook URL in Glean.
-This should create an installation link for the Webhook app.
+5. Click Create Forge Crawler App in Glean.
+This should create an installation link for the Glean crawler app.

-3. After the app installation is successful, download the webhook app as described below.
+3. After the app installation is successful, click Save in Glean.
+You’re all set!

 Authentication scope requirements